praveensagar37/praveensagar37/README.md

 ###

-## Business Data Analyst with Proven Skills in Data Analysis and Cloud Computing
+## Business Data Analyst with Proven Skills in Data Analysis

 I am a highly motivated and skilled Business Data Analyst with a passion for using data to drive business decision-making.
-I have a strong foundation in data analysis principles and techniques, and I am proficient in a variety of data analysis tools and technologies, including MS Excel, MySQL, Power BI, Python, Pandas, Matplotlib, NumPy, Seaborn, and Azure cloud Fundamentals.
+I have a strong foundation in data analysis principles and techniques, and I am proficient in a variety of data analysis tools and technologies, including MS Excel, MySQL, PowerBI, Python, Pandas, Matplotlib, NumPy, Seaborn, and Azure cloud Fundamentals.

 ### Language and Tools